Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

-This manual provides information on handling, jointing and installation of Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) piping systems — henceforth referred to as DWC PE Piping System — for non-pressure applications in drainage, sewerage and cross-drainage (pipe culvert) applications.
+This manual provides information on handling, jointing and installation of Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) piping systems — henceforth referred to as the DWC PE Piping System — for non-pressure applications in drainage, sewerage and cross-drainage (pipe culvert) installations.

-The information contained in this manual is intended as a guide and should be used in adherence with national laws and standards, and other specifications dependent on site conditions.
+The information contained in this manual is intended as a guide and shall be applied in adherence with national laws, codes and project specifications, and adapted as required by site conditions.
 National safety regulations and guidelines must be followed during all phases of construction including foundation preparation, excavation, pipe transportation, handling, assembly and backfilling.
-These products are solely intended for the non-pressure (gravity) conveyance of water and waste water.
+These products are intended solely for the non-pressure (gravity) conveyance of water and waste water.

 As part of the product marking system, the following information is generally marked on the body (outside) of the pipe:

-The transportation of DWC PE pipes is considerably simpler compared to conventional rigid class pipes such as NP Concrete or Glazed Stone Ware (GSW), owing to their light weight and ease of handling.
-These pipes can be transported by road or rail, and can also be carried manually in situations where no other transportation means are available — for instance, in marshy lands or underdeveloped rural areas.
+The transportation of DWC PE pipes is considerably simpler than for conventional rigid pipes such as NP Concrete or Glazed Stone Ware (GSW), owing to their light weight and ease of handling.
+These pipes can be transported by road or rail, and can also be carried manually where no other means of transport are available — for instance, in marshy lands or remote rural areas.

-Loading pipes onto transport vehicles in a telescopic (nested) manner is advised where the consignment permits — smaller diameter pipes are inserted into the next higher size, each pipe having a conventional length of 6 metres.
-Stacking can be done to a height of 2.5 metres.
+Loading pipes onto transport vehicles in a telescopic (nested) arrangement is recommended where the consignment permits — smaller-diameter pipes are inserted into the next-larger size, each pipe having a standard length of 6 metres.
+Stacking can be carried out to a height of 2.5 metres.

-This nesting modality can carry up to 10 times more pipes compared to conventional rigid pipe transport, reducing logistic and handling costs and substantially lowering the carbon footprint through fewer transportation trips.
-While loading, spigot and coupler ends should be arranged alternately in corresponding layers to avoid damage.
+Nested loading carries up to 10 times more pipes than equivalent rigid-pipe transport, reducing logistic and handling costs and substantially lowering the carbon footprint through fewer transport trips.
+While loading, spigot and coupler ends shall be arranged alternately in successive layers to avoid damage.

-A flat, debris-free area away from construction traffic should be set aside for stacking and storage.
-Pipes can be unloaded by carefully rolling and lowering from the delivery truck manually or with simple tools and tackles.
-The pipe can then be lifted and carried manually using a sling arrangement at mid-points or third points, as shown in the figure below.
+A flat, debris-free area away from construction traffic shall be set aside for stacking and storage.
+Pipes can be unloaded by carefully rolling and lowering from the delivery truck — manually, or with simple tools and tackle.
+The pipe can then be lifted and carried manually using a sling arrangement at mid-points or third points, as shown below.

 | ID (mm) | Approx. Weight (kg/m) | Handling Method |